- Do candidates take all three papers on a computer?

 For 0417 IGCSE ICT, only printed work can be assessed, candidates must send their work to the printer during the time of the practical test, no extra time is permitted for sending work to the printer.

-For practical tests sat from 2023, the total practical test time including sending work to the printer is 2hr 15 minutes.
+For practical tests sat, the total practical test time including sending work to the printer is 2hr 15 minutes.